Getting to Siracusa

 You can also take a taxi directly from the airport.
 The most economical way is to arrange with your hotel or have Central Taxi send a car from Siracusa to send a taxi to pick you up.
 The cost to conference participants is 70 Euro for a car up to four passengers; eight passenger vans are 100 euro.
-Taking a taxi from the curb is likely to cost more, about Euro 80, and out-of-town taxis may not be able to enter Ortigia evenings and weekends when traffic is limited.
+Taking a taxi from the curb is likely to cost more and out-of-town taxis may not be able to enter Ortigia on evenings and weekends when traffic is limited.

 Renting a car can be cheap and convenient until you try parking it on Ortigia.
 Check to see if your hotel will help you with parking.
 All major rental car companies have cars at Catania airport that can be booked online.
 From the airport, follow the green signs for “Tangenziale Ovest” and then “Siracusa.”
 This will put you on a 4 lane highway to town.
 Exit at Siracusa and as you enter town, follow signs to Ortigia.
 Driving on the island is sometimes restricted and you may pay a heavy fine for entering the pedestrian zone, so check with your hotel or go directly to the large Talete parking garage near the fish market on the island (the daily fee is about 10 euros).